if you are unsure what to say to law enforcement and other agencies like C.P.S. here is some advice from an attorney on what to do and say.

 The State must prove even the basic premise that you were in fact driving the vehicle, in the State and County in question.
 That you had not had anything to drink after being stopped.
 Furthermore that you had not put anything into your mouth for 15 minutes prior to the BAC test.
 They must prove that the Cop had reasonable grounds to even stop your car.
 That the officer had reason to detain you after the stop, to continue the investigation.
 That you performed a voluntary field sobriety tests.
 Meaning they did not tell you they were voluntary, they in fact asked you if you would do them.
 That you did a voluntary PBT (portable breath test).
 That there was reasonable cause to then arrest you.
 Like you telling them you had been drinking.
 You told them where and how much, combined with their observations.

 The State must prove that the BAC machine was functioning properly, that the Simulator Solution was changed within 60 days.
-The Solution used was accurate.
-That the officer followed all the protocols in administering the test.
+The Simulator Solution used must have been tested and proven accurate.
+The officer must have followed all the protocols in administering the test.
 That your mouth was checked 15 minutes prior to the test, and that the officer kept you under observation that entire time.
 That the officer was properly trained and had a current BAC operator’s card.
 That the officer was properly trained and had a PBT operator’s card.
 That you were read your Miranda rights and did not ask for an attorney or invoke those rights.
 The flow charts and checklist is exhaustive many are the results of years of DUI cases and results in the Criminal Courts, do you personally know all this information?

 Some people figure if they just admit it (whether true or not) that maybe they will get left off or be given a break.
 The problem with this is that your statement would be given without a deal or agreement of that break that you are seeking.
 Also the harder it is, or the less chance there is to actually convict someone by Trial, the more of a break you will be getting.
 As a prosecutor if you have two equal charges and one is an easy conviction, and the other you say have only a 60% chance of winning which case will you take to trial and use your resources on?
 If you confess and that confession cannot be suppressed it will not be hard for them to convict you, it is a slam dunk.